 When burning wood, the fire will die down as the fuel is consumed.
 When the flames disappear and the remainder is breaking down into glowing embers it is an appropriate time to consider re-fuelling.
-NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood or insufficient air supply/flue draught.
+NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive moisture content in the wood or insufficient air supply/flue draught.

-NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully for 3-5 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
+Note: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully for 3-5 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
 When flames are well established, reduce the air wash to the running setting required.
 Burning without flames above the fuel will create unnecessary smoke.
-Do not load fuel above the tertiary air inlet holes at the back of the firebox.
+Never load fuel above the tertiary air inlet holes at the back of the firebox.

 Loading 3 to 4 medium sized logs will produce a good output with reasonable burn time, generally small logs will burn up quicker producing a high output for a short time and a large log will take longer to burn and produce less output over a given time.
-These appliances are approved for intermittent operation on wood (0.75 to 1.5 hour burn cycles) although much longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air controls right down (see below).
-The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
+These appliances are approved for intermittent operation on wood (0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air controls down.
+The fire will then often need reviving by opening up the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.

-6.9 Shutting Down
+6.8 Shutting Down

 The stove will normally shut down by itself as the fuel is consumed.
 In order to shut down the stove for other reasons, close the primary air controls (if open), then close the secondary air control.
-If the controls are left in this position, the fire will eventually go out.
-If you want to revive the fire it is recommended that the primary air controls are open first, and then open the secondary air controls.
+If the controls are left in this position, the fire will eventually burn out.
+If you want to revive the fire open the secondary air controls fully.